WHY CHOOSE US?

 How do they compare?

 The total time for each procedure is between 15-20 minutes for both eyes, although the laser treatment itself lasts only seconds.
-Long-term results are equally as good with either method although good quality vision is reached quicker with LASIK.
-For this reason LASIK surgery is the preferred choice for correcting vision for most patients.
+Long-term results are permanent and equally as good with either method although good quality vision is reached quicker with LASIK.
+For this reason, LASIK surgery for astigmatism is the preferred choice for correcting vision for most patients.